mozilla/data-docs/src/datasets/fxa.md

 # Mozilla Accounts Data

-> ⚠️ Formerly Firefox Accounts, this service was renamed publicly in 2023, but is still often referred to by it's previous abbreviation `FxA` internally including in this documentation.
+> ⚠️ Formerly Firefox Accounts, this service was renamed publicly in 2023, but is still often referred to by its previous abbreviation `FxA` internally, including in this documentation.

 ## Table of Contents